18F/technology-budgeting/handbook.md

 - Interoperable and open are better than monolithic and proprietary
 - Government is responsible for its mission of delivering services to the public and must take ownership of the technology systems designed to do that job — neither the mission nor the technology used to deliver on the mission can be effectively outsourced.

-### Who This Playbook Is For
+### Who This Handbook Is For

-This playbook is designed for executives, budget specialists, legislators, and other "non-technical" decision-makers who are tasked with funding or overseeing government technology projects.
+This handbook is designed for executives, budget specialists, legislators, and other "non-technical" decision-makers who are tasked with funding or overseeing government technology projects.
 It provides guidance about the basic principles of modern software design and procurement with the goal of helping leaders better set major software projects up for success by asking the right questions before funding projects and identifying the right outcomes to use to judge the project's success.

 This is written specifically for procurement of custom software, but it's important to note that commercial off-the-shelf software (COTS) is often custom.
 Software vendors often promote their offerings as COTS, knowing that it will need to be modified to function within each government environment.
-When COTS is modified in _any_ way, it becomes custom software, at which point the bulk of the advice in this playbook applies.
+When COTS is modified in _any_ way, it becomes custom software, at which point the bulk of the advice in this handbook applies.
 On the other hand, little of this advice applies to Software as a Service (SaaS), because SaaS is inherently not customizable.

 ### Moving Control Back to Government